How to Organize a Military Relocation?

 Here is the list of things that you need to have in mind:

 - Let your family know about the move

 - Hire a professional moving company as soon as possible

-- Determine your moving budget and create an ultimate moving checklist
+- Determine your moving budget

 - Gather moving boxes and pack seasonal items well in advance